Theory and History of Ontology (ontology.co)by Raul Corazzon | e-mail: rc@

 Contents: Editor's Preface IX; Preface XIII; Introduction 1; Book I. Survey of Earlier Explanatory efforts 4; Book II.
 Development of the Aristotelian Doctrine of the Active Intellect 25; Review; Guidelines for the Investigation 25; Part I. Of the Soul and the Powers of the Soul in General 28; Part II.
 Of the Parts of the Soul in Particular, and First of the Vegetative Soul 50; Part III.
 Of the Sensitive Soul 54; Part IV.
 Of the Intellectual soul 74; Appendix.
 Of the Activity, Especially the Creative Activity, of Aristotle's God 162; Notes 181; Index 265-266.

-Edited by Linda L. McAlister; translated by Antos C. Rancurello, D.B.
+Edited withe a Preface L. McAlister; translated by Antos C. Rancurello, D.B.
 Terrell and Linda L. McAlister.

 Second edition with a new introduction by Peter Simons, London, New York, Routledge 1995.